 - Steel – how steel can be made without coal

 - Using less – how we can reduce waste and be smarter about the way we use materials in a zero-carbon world.

 Our research so far demonstrates that zero carbon industry is entirely possible, and that we can get a long way using a range of technologies that are already commercialised, but not yet mainstream.

 The lead researcher for this project is Michael Lord

 This work is under active investigation.
 If you think you could contribute then please contact us.

-If you can donate to support this research then click here.
+If you want to support this research by donating, click here.

 - Key Publications with Description by Date